The Dos & Don’ts of Error Correction When Teaching EnglishBy Johanna Kawasaki

 Errors in spoken or written skills include vocabulary, pronunciation, and grammatical errors, as well as errors in producing intelligible language that can be understood globally.

 Errors in listening and reading skills include misinterpretation of content, misunderstanding of words, or simply the inability to comprehend someone’s speech in total.

-You’ll learn more about other types of errors students make, such as global and local, in the tuition-free Micro-credential course: Error Correction in the EFL Classroom.
+You’ll learn more about other types of errors students make, such as global and local, in the Micro-credential course: Error Correction in the EFL Classroom.

 When should I correct my students?